Dozens of “new” cars and trucks launch every year, but most are just remixes of old ideas. That’s not the case with the 2022 Hyundai Santa Cruz.

 The standard infotainment system includes an 8.0-inch touchscreen, with wireless Apple CarPlay and Android Auto.
 Wireless phone charging, a 10.25-inch touchscreen, and a 10.25-inch digital instrument cluster are available on higher trim levels.

 As with other Hyundai models, we liked the infotainment system’s graphics (including a display for radio stations that looks like old-fashioned radio tubes) as well as the ability to see the view from blind-spot cameras in the digital instrument cluster (on models so equipped).
 On the other hand, we weren’t fans of the touchpoints used to control audio volume, temperature, and toggle between touchscreen menus.
 Because they offered no physical feedback, they were hard to use while driving.

 We weren’t fans of the dashboard touch controls, which were hard to use while driving.

-The Santa Cruz is also available with the digital-key system previously seen on other Hyundai models, in which drivers use a smartphone in place of the key fob.
-However, it only works with Android phones.
+The Santa Cruz is also available with the digital-key system previously seen on other Hyundai models, in which drivers use a

 Standard driver-assist tech includes forward-collision warning (with pedestrian and cyclist detection), automatic emergency braking, and a driver attention monitor.
 Optional features including blind-spot collision avoidance assist, blind-spot monitoring, safe exit assist, rear cross-traffic alert, a surround-view camera system, and Highway Driving Assist, which combines adaptive cruise control with automated lane centering.